-- Updated guidance and policies to reflect the DfE's advice on Behaviour in Schools: advice for Headteachers and School Staff 2022.
+- 1. Updated guidance and policies to reflect the DfE's advice on Behaviour in Schools: advice for Headteachers and School Staff 2022.
 This document has been used in conjunction with Keeping children safe in education 2023 and Sexual violence and sexual harassment between children in schools and colleges (DfE, 2021) to update various policies notably: Anti Bullying, Behaviour Policy and Daily Expectations. - 2.
-The creation of Daily Expectations Policy was to help highlight the purpose of policies at a relatable level for all parts of the school community. - 3.
 Child on Child: Sexual violence and harassment.
-The school is continuing to emphasise the importance of explaining to children that the law is in place to protect rather than criminalise them - the importance of understanding intra-familial harms, and any necessary support for siblings following incidents - 4.
-Significant focus on Filtering and Monitoring: A whole school approach. - a.
+The school is continuing to emphasise the importance of understanding that the law is in place to protect rather than criminalise children.
+The importance of understanding intra-familial harms, and any necessary support for siblings following incidents. - 3.
+Significant focus on Filtering and Monitoring: A whole school approach.
+Extract taken from Twycross House School Policy - a.
 Key focus in staff training- Filtering and Monitoring within our school community and the expectations of staff. - b.
 Updated Induction policy that highlights the importance of filtering and monitoring. - c.
 Annual review created to replicate Safeguarding, Prevent, Safer Recruitment and GDPR reviews.
 Further increasing the importance of Filtering and Monitoring within the school.
 (See appendix 11) - d.
 Responsibility of Filtering and Monitoring and Online Safety included into Lead DSL job description. - e.
 Online Safety Curriculum Overview to be annually reviewed to help ensure it is current and effective for educating and supporting our school community. - f.
 Professional guidance from 2 technical companies to ensure our Filtering and Monitoring procedures within school are compliant to all standards notably to the responsibilities within Safeguarding and Prevent - g.
 Guidance from Cyber Security Standards in Schools and Colleges used to update our Acceptable use policy for students.
-This also reflects the updates in KCSIE 2023. - h.
-Updated Staff ICT Code of Conduct to reflect the heightened level of Filtering and Monitoring. - 5.
+This also reflects the updates in KCSIE 2023. - 4.
 Domestic abuse is a pivotal focus in policies and training.
-Operation Encompass delivered Inset training to all staff in September focusing on Domestic Abuse. - 6.
+Operation Encompass delivered Inset training to all staff in September focussing on Domestic Abuse. - 5.
 Increased emphasis in policies and training to reflect the importance of Equality Act 2010 to school safeguarding.
-Including that schools and colleges: - · must not unlawfully discriminate against pupils because of their protected characteristics - must consider how they are supporting pupils with protected characteristics - must take positive action, where proportionate, to deal with the disadvantages these pupils face. - 7.
+Including that schools and colleges: - must not unlawfully discriminate against pupils because of their protected characteristics; - must consider how they are supporting pupils with protected characteristics; - must take positive action, where proportionate, to deal with the disadvantages these pupils face. - 6.
 Raised awareness within the school regarding the Public Sector Equality Duty (PSED) for education settings.
-This includes a need to be conscious that pupils with protected characteristics may be more at risk of harm.
+This includes a need to be conscious that pupils with protected characteristics may be more at risk of harm. - 7.
+Increased guidance for all staff and DSL's around the Early Help Process especially differences across counties.
+Lead DSL Twycross House School (Luke Knight) attended training May 2023. - 8.
+Information provided annually to parents/carers regarding the content and delivery of PSHE and RSE. - 9.
+Updated safeguarding procedures with regards to 'Out of School' settings. - 10.
+Updated Safer Recruitment Policy to reflect the best practice to inform candidates of online checks.

-- 8. Increased guidance for all staff and DSL's around the Early Help Process especially differences across counties.
-Lead DSL attended training May 2023. - Annual consultation with parents/carers regarding the content and delivery of PSHE, RSE and Safeguarding within the curriculum. - 10.
-Increased support for LGBTQ+ students.
-Reflected in policies, staff training and PSHE curriculum. - 11.
-Updated safeguarding procedures with regards to 'Out of School' settings. - 12.
-Updated Safer Recruitment Policy to reflect the best practice to inform candidates of online checks. - 13.
-Updates to Forced Marriage within Child Protection Policy - 14.
+- 11. Updates to Forced Marriage within Child Protection Policy. - 12.
 Guidance taken from Multi-agency Practice Principles for responding to child exploitation and extra-familial harm for staff training, DSL support procedures and updated Child Protection Policy.